 Costs and Research Assistant Positions

-Note that the tuition charts show a reduced tuition rate for SJD students employed as quarter-time research assistants (150 hours per semester).
-Research Assistant positions are the main form of financial aid Iowa Law provides for the SJD program.
-In addition to the reduced tuition, research assistants earn modest wages and enjoy reduced rates on health insurance.
-To apply for research assistantships, indicate on your SJD application that you wish to be considered for financial aid, and make sure to fill out the application entitled, "Financial Statement for International Students."
+Note that the tuition charts show a reduced rate for LLM students employed as quarter-time research assistants (150 hours per semester).
+Research Assistant positions are one of the main forms of financial aid Iowa Law provides for the LLM program.
+In addition to the lowered tuition, research assistants earn modest wages and enjoy reduced rates on health insurance.
+To apply for research assistantships, indicate on your LLM application that you wish to be considered for financial aid, and make sure to fill out the application form entitled, "Financial Statement for International Students."
+The director of the LLM program will notify you if you are granted an RA position through the application process, and will make sure that you have an appropriate RA position.

 Under current federal regulations, only US citizens and permanent residents are eligible for federal student loans.
-Applicants who are not eligible for federal student loans may qualify for private loan programs.
+Applicants who are not eligible for federal student loans may qualify for private loan programs or grants for non-citizens.

-We encourage you to look aggressively for funding elsewhere.
-International students should consider applying for such US programs as Fulbright; the Muskie Program for countries of the former Soviet Union or the Ron Brown Fellowships for Eastern Europe; as well as pursuing funding possibilities within their own countries, with international bodies, and with private foundations like Ford, Soros, Rotary International, the Asia Foundation, and the American Association of University Women.
+We encourage students to look aggressively for funding outside the University of Iowa.
+International students should consider applying for such U.S. programs as Fulbright; the Muskie Program for countries of the former Soviet Union; or the Ron Brown Fellowships for Eastern Europe; as well as pursuing funding possibilities within their own countries; with international bodies; and with private foundations like Ford, Soros, Rotary International, the Asia Foundation, and the American Association of University Women.
+Students whose home universities participate in the International Student Exchange Program (ISEP) may be able to come under that program without paying more tuition than their home university charges.